gardhr/cosi/README.md

 Cosi is a cross-platform Javascript native runtime C library and interpreter.
 Interface with most of the ISO C standard API, including all of the familiar favorites like NULL, stdin/stdout, INT_MAX, etc. Plus...C pointers right from Javascript!
 Powered by the [MuJS](https://mujs.com) Javascript (ES5) engine.

 ## Installation

 Cosi requires no installation.
 For single-module projects just #include "cosi.c" and compile.
 Otherwise simply #define cosi_standard_linkage and #include "cosi.h".

 ## Command Line Interpreter

-Cosi comes with a very simple VM for running scripts: `cosim`.
+Cosi comes with a very simple VM for running scripts: `cosi`.

 `git clone https://github.com/gardhr/cosi`